Crypto-Cat/CTF/ctf_events/pico_gym/pwn/unsubscriptions_are_free/README.md

    0x8048d92 <main+93>    call   doProcess                     <doProcess>
 ```

-The chunk size is 16
+The chunk size is 1.

-0x11 is 17, but the 1 is a flag to indicate the previous chunk is not free:
+0x11 is 17, but the 1 is a flag to indicate the previous chunk is not free.

 ```sh
 pwndbg> x/8gwx 0x95cd1a0 - 4